dojot/docker-compose/README.md

 ### Problems with domain/ip not accessible on docker network

-When the docker network cannot access the domain or ip where dojot is running there is an alternative solution for this is look for the commented out codes in `docker-compose.yml` preceded by the titles `Gateway-static-dojot_default-1`, `Gateway-static-dojot_default-2` and `Gateway-static-dojot_default-3` and uncomment the codes accordingly instructions in comments.
+When the docker network cannot access the domain or ip where dojot is running there is an alternative solution for this.
+You can look for the commented out codes in `docker-compose.yml` preceded by the titles `Gateway-static-dojot_default-1`, `Gateway-static-dojot_default-2` and `Gateway-static-dojot_default-3` and uncomment the codes accordingly instructions in comments.

 ## Environment variable